mmistakes/minimal-mistakes/_posts/2023-10-02-grpc-in-scala-with-fs2-scalapb.md

 import fs2.grpc.syntax.all.*

 object Client {
-  private val managedChannelResource: Resource[IO, ManagedChannel] =
+  private val resource: Resource[IO, OrderFs2Grpc[IO, Metadata]] =
     NettyChannelBuilder
       .forAddress("127.0.0.1", 9999)
       .usePlaintext()
       .resource[IO]
+      .flatMap(ch => OrderFs2Grpc.stubResource[IO](ch))
 }
 ```
-Here we create a `Client` object with its first element, `managedChannelResource`.
+Here we create a `Client` object with its first element, `resource`.
 We use `NettyChannelBuilder` to construct a channel that uses Netty transport.
 A channel provides a connection to a network socket or component that is capable of I/O operations such as read, write, connect, and bind.
-The `forAddress()` method adds host and port values (same as our server) while the `usePlaintext()` method sets the negotiation type for the Http/2 connection to `PLAINTEXT` instead of `TLS` which is the default for a `ManagedChannel`, and lastly the `resource()` method builds the `ManagedChannel` into a `Resource`.
+The `forAddress()` method adds host and port values (same as our server) while the `usePlaintext()` method sets the negotiation type for the Http/2 connection to `PLAINTEXT` instead of `TLS` which is the default for a `ManagedChannel`, and the `resource()` extension method from FS2 builds the `ManagedChannel` into a `Resource`.
+We then create a `stubResource` out of that channel, finally returning an instance of `OrderFs2Grpc[IO, Metadata]`.

-The `gRPC` client will enable us to directly call methods on the server application, therefore we'll be able to process multiple orders from an `fs2` stream by invoking the `sendOrderStream()` function from our server.
+The gRPC client will enable us to directly call methods on this instance, therefore we'll be able to process multiple orders from an `fs2` stream by invoking the `sendOrderStream()` function, ignoring that the actual implementation of that method involves a remote connection to a different service, completing the RPC protocol.

 Here's how we can implement this: